As U.S. virus cases exceed 100,000, doctors decry scarcity of drugs and equipment

 “We are scared,” said Dr. Arabia Mollette of Brookdale University Hospital and Medical Center in Brooklyn.
 “We’re trying to fight for everyone else’s life, but we also fight for our lives as well, because we’re also at the highest risk of exposure.”

-The United States ranked sixth in death toll among the hardest hit countries, with at least 1,606 lives lost as of Thursday evening, marking the first time the country had recorded more than 300 deaths in a single day, according to a Reuters tabulation of official data.
+The United States ranked sixth in death toll among the hardest hit countries, with at least 1,632 lives lost as of Friday night, a record daily increase of 370 according to a Reuters tabulation of official data.
 Worldwide, confirmed cases rose above 593,000 with 27,198 deaths, the Johns Hopkins Coronavirus Resource Center reported.

 Even as hospital patient numbers steadily climbed, shortages of key medical supplies abounded.